stellar-deprecated/starlight/examples/console/README.md

 go run . -horizon=http://localhost:8000 -account=G... -signer=S...
 ```

+The application will create the account passed in if needed.

-The application will create an escrow account.
-Type `help` once in to discover
+The application will randomly generate and create an escrow account as well.

-commands to use.
+Type `help` once in to discover commands to use.